Ltamaren/great-goose-a5384/content/pages/index.md

         image_alt: App preview on a phone and tablet
         content: >
           Whether your a work type or a play type of farmer.
-Our customizable barn spaces have you covered.
+Our customizable barn events have you covered.
         actions:
           - label: Learn More
             url: /features